HP ALM Interface: Filter Conditions, Flags & Send Mail

 How to Set Defaults

-Set defaults allows the ALM users to set default values for certain fields which will be prepopulated when user creates a new work item of that type.
+Set Defaults allows ALM users to set default values for certain fields, which are then prepopulated whenever that user creates a new work item of that type.

 This feature is available in the following modules.